A Little About North Georgia Trout Fishing

 Sitting right above the Blue Ridge Dam, the Toccoa gets stocked above this area every other week during trout season.
 While most of it lies along private land, much of the section on the Rt.
 60 and close to the town of Margaret will flow to the National Forest.
 Just underneath the dam, you have a broad appeal, and this makes it a fun choice for the fly fisherman.
 Trout get stocked in this section almost regularly, and the area has become a popular place to fish the dam downstream.
 When downstream of the dam, exercise caution because the water levels rise suddenly without warning.

 You will find the fishing here the best above the dam.
 It sits on Aska Road, and you will find it on the Blue Ridge Old Steel one-lane bridge.
 This location is found on the Toccoa River.
 You can fish underneath the bridge or follow the dirt road to fish following the river.
 This is along the Benton MacKaye Trail.
 This is a Delayed Harvest Area.
 That’s a fly fishing term that you’re almost guaranteed to hear if you hang with fly fishermen.
 It refers to a specific period of the year where trout fisheries get heavily stocked, and you will see strict “Catch and release” policies during this time.
 For a novice angler, it can be one of the best times to go because you can test your skills on the waters.
-This area gets stocked in early November for catch and release through to the middle part of May.
+This area gets stocked in early November for catch and releases through to the middle part of May.

 Found off Forest Service Rd.
 69 on State Rte.
 60, Rock Creek is between Dahlonega and Morganton.
 You will also find the Chattahoochee National Fish Hatchery along the Rock Creek.
 Along with this creek, many of the nearby streams come stocked with trout that is sent through the federal hatchery.
 Rock Creek has a good feeding ground, and it supports a large population of wild trout.
 You also have the native brookies at the higher elevation tributaries.